 When inhaled, these pollutants can impair the normal functioning of the human respiratory system.
 Regardless of the color, quantity, or consistency of the mucus emitted, it is always important to note that uncommon symptoms can hint at possible sinus infections.
 Suppose you continue to suffer from such symptoms related to sinus.
-In that case, it is recommended to consult a physician and seek medical aid in time to preserve your health for your future well-being.
+In that case, it is recommended to consult a physician and seek medical aid to preserve your health and future well-being.

 Why Does Your Snot Change Its Color?

 Green is not the only color you might find in your snot.
 Studies show that mucus can also contain hints of red or brownish blood red colors that prolonged colds can bring.
 When your nose gets dry and requires constant rubbing or blowing, the internal area can get irritated and filled with blood.
-Small amounts of blood in your snot are not something you should be too worried about since this can also happen under chronic conditions.
-However, if you find large volumes of red-colored snot coming out of your nose, it is probably a good idea to call a medical expert.
+You should not be too worried about small amounts of blood in your snot since this can also happen under chronic conditions.
+However, if you find large volumes of red-colored snot coming out of your nose, calling a medical expert is probably a good idea.

 Another commonly found color in mucus is brown or orange mucus.
-Though this weird color may cause panic, there is most likely one possible cause for this symptom: dried blood.
-This brown mucus can be brought on if a person breathes in something of similar color, for instance, dirt, sand, or smoke coming out of a fire or cigarette.
+Though this weird color may cause panic, dried blood is most likely one possible cause of this symptom.
+This brown mucus can be brought on if a person breathes in something of a similar color, for instance, dirt, sand, or smoke coming out of a fire or cigarette.
 In severe cases, brown mucus can denote the possibility of bronchitis, requiring you to seek medical attention immediately since it can affect your normal breathing functions.

 Covid: Why So Much Mucus?

-The human body produces mucus of about 1 liter to 1.5 liters per day.
+The human body produces about 1 liter to 1.5 liters of mucus daily.
 The body generates mucus without taking any breaks 24 hours a day.
 The mucus goes down through the nose without disturbing and making the person uncomfortable.
 Besides that, there are times when the mucus gets thicker.
 This does not mean that the body is producing more mucus; instead, the consistency of the mucus has changed.
 This makes the host feel uncomfortable.
 In some cases, the body naturally generates mucus of more than the usual amount and reaches the limit.

 Misunderstanding About COVID-19

-The biggest misconception about COVID-19 is that most people who have been through covid-19 once won’t get it again.
+The biggest misconception about COVID-19 is that most people who have been through COVID-19 once won’t get it again.
 After that, they forget all about it and stop taking any precautions to avoid being in contact with it again.
 The biggest mistake is to stop wearing a mask.
 A person does form a kind of immunity after healing from the covid-19.
-But the immunity does not last for long; it lasts about three to four months.
-After this duration, the chances of getting covid-19 start getting higher and higher.
-The chances of children getting covid-19 are more elevated than adults, mainly because they don’t take precautions too seriously.
+But the immunity lasts not long; it lasts about three to four months.
+After this duration, the chances of getting COVID-19 start getting higher and higher.
+The chances of children getting COVID-19 are higher than adults, mainly because they don’t take precautions too seriously.

 The best option is to get fully vaccinated.
-To prevent getting covid-19, take care of hygiene, don’t be in contact with someone sick often, try not to touch your face, and most of all, wear a mask for protection.
-Practicing these precautions daily will reduce the chances of getting covid-19 to a bare minimum.
+To prevent getting COVID-19, take care of hygiene, don’t contact someone sick often, try not to touch your face, and most of all, wear a mask for protection.
+Practicing these precautions daily will reduce the chances of getting COVID-19 to a bare minimum.

 Based on expert opinions, the most commonly found symptoms of COVID-19 include a sore throat, shortness of breath, tiredness, constant sneezing, and a runny nose.

-Additionally, many patients have reported that after contracting the virus, they experienced continuous coughing, itchy throat, and occasional rise in body temperature, which would often be recorded as equal to or greater than 38 degrees centigrade.
+Additionally, many patients have reported that after contracting the virus, they experienced continuous coughing, itchy throat, and occasional rise in body temperature, often recorded as equal to or greater than 38 degrees centigrade.